 Catchy job postings are a great way to attract potential candidates.
-I found 10 companies using creative job titles, images, or catchy phrases for job postings that might make candidates take a second look.
+I found 10+ companies using creative job titles, images, catchy phrases, or “unusual” perks for job postings that might make candidates take a second look.

 In August, Bud Light Seltzer was hiring for a new marketing position, Chief Meme Officer.
 “Great Seltzer.
 Bad Memes,” talking about catchy headlines for job ads.
 This job ad is both colorful and creative.